Nolan Jones Player Props: Rockies vs. Braves

 Nolan Jones At The Plate

-- Jones is hitting .333 with five doubles, four home runs and six walks.
+- Jones has five doubles, four home runs and eight walks while hitting .338.

+- Jones enters this game on a four-game hitting streak.
+In his last outings, he's hitting .278.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.